What Does Therapy Cost? (With Tips to Help You Pay Less)

 Federally Qualified Health Centers

 Federally qualified health centers (FQHCs) often provide affordable therapy alongside affordable primary care.
-These integrated healthcare clinics are specifically designed to help people in underserved areas access affordable healthcare.
+These integrated healthcare clinics are specifically designed to help people in underserved areas access affordable healthcare—including mental healthcare.

 They accept a wide range of insurance plans.
 One special thing about FQHCs is that they always accept Medicare and Medicaid, while few private practice therapists do.